3. During the QbTest

-During the QbTest, the administrator should utilize this time to make detailed clinical observation notes of the patient’s behavior and the test environment.
+During the QbTest, the administrator should utilize this time to make detailed clinical observation notes of the patient’s behaviour and the test environment.
 This will be used alongside the QbTest report to interpret the test results.

 - How the patient presents coming into the QbTest environment